 Funding and accommodation

-The CSS and ISN encourage all applicants to secure their funding in order to cover accommodation and living expenses before coming to Zurich.
-The CSS and the ISN pay a stipend upon completion of the internship.
+All applicants must ensure they have sufficient funds to cover their living expenses (accommodations and daily living costs) before arriving in Zurich.
+The CSS and the ISN will then pay a stipend upon completion of the internship.

-Aside from providing a short list of relevant links, neither the CSS nor the ISN can assist in finding accommodation.
-Interns should therefore make the necessary arrangements prior to arriving in Zurich.
+Aside from providing a short list of relevant links, neither the CSS nor the ISN can assist applicants in finding lodging in Zurich.
+Interns should therefore make any necessary arrangements prior to their arrival.

 How to apply

-- Application letter: one-page statement of purpose outlining your research interests and why you would like to work at the ISN.
-Please indicate when you are able to start your internship.
+- An application letter (a one-page statement of purpose outlining your research interests and why you would like to work at the ISN.
+Please indicate when you are able to start your internship.)